Small blue house in neighborhood.

 FHA Vs. Conventional Loan: What’s The Difference?

-Conventional and FHA loans are two of the most popular home loan options.
+Conventional and FHA loans are two of the most popular types of home loans.
 You’ll likely come across these terms as you prepare to buy a home or refinance your mortgage.

 How Does An FHA Loan Work?

 An FHA loan is a home loan backed by the Federal Housing Administration (FHA), a government agency created to help home buyers qualify for a mortgage.
-The FHA provides backing on loans made by FHA-approved lenders, helping protect them from the risk of borrower default.
+The FHA provides backing on loans made by FHA-approved lenders to help provide loans to borrowers who need more lenient loan requirements.

 See What You Qualify For